digdir/dialogporten/README.md

 Besides ordinary unit and integration tests, there are test suites for both functional and non-functional end-to-end tests implemented with [K6](https://k6.io/).

 See `tests/k6/README.md` for more information.

+## Updating the SDK in global.json
+When RenovateBot updates `global.json` or base image versions in Dockerfiles, remember that these two must match.
+`global.json` is used when building the solution in CI/CD.

 ## Development in local and test environments
 To generate test tokens see, https://github.com/Altinn/AltinnTestTools.
 There is a request in the Postman collection for this.